google/highwayhash/README.md

 (uniformly distributed regardless of the input distribution), which is claimed for SipHash and HighwayHash but certainly not for weak hashes.

-Both alternatives are able to defend against flooding by limiting the amount of extra work an attacker can cause (a modest factor of `log n`), while still retaining good average case performance.
+Both alternatives retain good average case performance and defend against flooding by limiting the amount of extra work an attacker can cause.
+The first approach guarantees an upper bound of `log n` additional work even if the hash function is compromised.

 In summary, a strong hash function is not, by itself, sufficient to protect a chained hash table from flooding attacks.
 However, strong hash functions are